SengitU/ugurcan.sengit/content/posts/retrospective-17.md

 #### 4. Decide What to Do

-Teams without schedule or facilitator mostly skips this part.
-Talking about the issues is still good enough to create bonds between the members of the team, but without creating actions, the team will face with same problems over and over again.
+Teams without schedule or facilitator mostly skip this part.
+Talking about the issues is still good enough to create bonds between the members of the team, but without creating actions, the team will face the same problems over and over again.
 This will create disappointment for the retrospective meetings and will lead to failure.

 After every meeting, the team should create actions to do for the next iteration in order to overcome the problems.